RynJArt/BBC-News-Site/README.md

 # BBC-News-Site
-This is me practicing web design by creating a BBC News website from reference.
+This is me practicing web development by creating a BBC News website from reference.
+Here, I primarily use HTML and CSS.
+I may add some Javascript later to make the site do more.